 - 1991 — Campuswide ceremonies were restored in 1991 with a “senior celebration” — for graduating students only — at Zellerbach Hall, followed by a reception.

-- 1992–3 — No ceremonies were held in 1992, but returned in 1993 with a commencement convocation in Zellerbach Hall similar in format to the campuswide exercises we see today; Jerry Brown ’61 (then between his second term as governor and first as mayor of Oakland) gave the keynote address.
+- 1992–3 — No ceremonies were held in 1992, but they returned in 1993 with a commencement convocation in Zellerbach Hall similar in format to the campuswide exercises we see today.
+Jerry Brown ’61 (then between his second term as governor and first as mayor of Oakland) gave the keynote address.

 - 1972 and 2009 — The University of California, Berkeley stopped conferring honorary degrees on commencement speakers — and everyone else — in 1972.
 There has been only one exception to that rule since: in 2009, the campus honored 42 former Cal students of Japanese descent.
 They received the degrees they had been working toward nearly seven decades before, when Japanese Americans were sent to internment camps during World War II.